ifilot/pyqint/docs/user_interface.rst

 ------------------------

 .. note::
-    Isosurface generation requires the :program:`PyTessel` package to be installed.
-More information can be found `here <https://ifilot.github.io/pytessel/>`_.
+    * Isosurface generation requires the :program:`PyTessel` package to be installed.
+Make sure you have installed :program:`PyTessel` alongside :program:`PyQInt`.
+For more details, see the :ref:`installation`.
+    * Optionally, have a look at `PyTessel's documentation <https://ifilot.github.io/pytessel/>`_.

 .. code-block:: python